Choices Home Care Attendant

 Current and valid photo ID: A copy of at least one of the following current, valid, government-issued, photographic identification cards: driver’s license, State of Ohio identification card, or U.S. permanent residence care.

-Copy of current auto insurance policy: An applicant that intends to provide Choices services must provide a copy of a current auto insurance card/policy.
-If you do not have an automobile, you must submit a letter stating this as the required documentation.
+Copy of current auto insurance policy: An applicant that intends to provide Choices Home Care Attendant services must provide a copy of a current auto insurance card or policy.
+If you do not have an automobile, you must submit a letter stating you do not intend to transport the consumer.

 Criminal Record Check from BCI: You are required to obtain a criminal record check (BCI) at time of application.
-The original should be forwarded to your consumer and a copy sent to the Ohio Department of Aging.
+The original should be forwarded to your consumer you plan to serve and a copy sent to the Ohio Department of Aging.
 Please contact the Ohio Attorney General’s office at 877-224-0043 for a location nearest you.
 You may not submit a criminal record check from a previous employer.

-Consumer Request for Provider Form: This form will be provided for download during the online application process.
-The form must be signed by both the consumer that wishes to hire you to be their provider and the PASSPORT case manager.
+Consumer Request for Provider Form: This for will automatically be completed and available for download during the online application process.
+This form must be signed by both the consumer receiving PASSPORT services and their PASSPORT case manager.

-Completed and Signed W-9: This form will be provided for download during the online application process.
+Completed and Signed W-9: This form will automatically be completed and available to download for signature during the online application process.

 Social Security Card: Copy of a valid social security card.

-Ohio Medicaid Provider Agreement for Individual: This form will be provided for download during the online application process
+Ohio Health Plans Enrollment Application/Time Limited Agreement for Individuals: This form will be automatically completed and available to download for signature during the online application process.

-Proof of Residency: Evidence that applicant/CEO has been a resident of Ohio for the last 5 consecutive years.
-Acceptable documentation includes: valid driver’s license; notification of registration as an elector; a copy of an officially field federal or state tax form identifying the applicant’s permanent residence; any other document the responsible entity considers acceptable that shows evidence that the applicant has been a resident of Ohio for the past 5 years.
-If you have lived outside of Ohio anytime in the past five years, you are required to submit an FBI background check.
+Proof of Residency: Evidence that applicant has been a resident of Ohio for the last five consecutive years.
+Acceptable documentation includes: valid driver's license; notification of registration as an elector; a copy of an officially filed federal or state tax form identifying the applicant's permanent residence; any other documentation the responsible entity considers acceptable showing evidence the application has been a resident of Ohio for the past five years.
+If you currently live or have lived outside of Ohio anytime in the past five years, you are required to submit an FBI background check.

-FBI record check (if lived outside of Ohio in past 5 years): If you have lived outside of Ohio anytime in the past five years, you are required to submit a FBI background check.
-The original should be forwarded to your consumer and a copy sent to the Ohio Department of Aging.
+FBI record check (if lived outside of Ohio in past 5 years): If you lived or have lived outside of Ohio anytime in the pat five consecutive years, you are required to submit an FBI background check.
+The original should be forwarded to the consumer you plan to serve and a copy sent to the Ohio Department of Aging.